wilsonmar/WebSockets/README.md

 ## <a name="RealTimeUseCase"> Real-Time Use Case</a>
-Applications such as stock and sports tickers, on-line gaming, inventory trackers, chats, and other apps need "real-time" updates to all participants at the same time without the need for users to manually refresh the screen or click a button.
+Applications such as stock and sports tickers that roll across the screen chat windows, on-line gaming, inventory trackers, and other apps need "real-time" update to **all participants at the same time**.

+And those updates happen without the need for users to manually refresh the screen or click a button.

+More and more websites and mobile apps work that way.

 ## <a name="RealTimeTech"> Older Technologies for Real-Time</a>
+Early on, Message Queue technologies provided durable **publish-subscribe** design pattern.

-Since 2003, the RTMP (Real Time Message Protocol) was used within Adobe Flash.
+Since 2003, Adobe Flash used its RTMP (Real Time Message Protocol).
 But it's proprietary.

-Before it, Message Queue technologies provided persistent publish-subscribe design pattern.
+<a name="Comet"></a>

-More recently, "Comet" design pattern in JavaScript tricked HTTP to behave to keep connections open between client and server -- to maintain "full duplex" asychronous communications.
+More recently, the "Comet" design pattern in JavaScript tricked HTTP to behave to keep connections open between client and server -- to maintain "full duplex" asychronous communications.
 Newer WebSockets technologies **fall back** to these in this sequence of preference: